TIBCOSoftware/snappydata/docs/programming_guide.md

 The [SnappySession](http://snappydatainc.github.io/snappydata/apidocs/#org.apache.spark.sql.SnappySession)/[SnappyStreamingContext](http://snappydatainc.github.io/snappydata/apidocs/#org.apache.spark.streaming.SnappyStreamingContext) is managed by the SnappyData Leader (which runs an instance of Spark JobServer) and is provided to the job through this method.
 This relieves the developer from the boiler-plate configuration management that comes with the creation of a Spark job and allows the Job Server to manage and re-use contexts.

 * `isValidJob` allows for an initial validation of the context and any provided configuration.
     If the context and configuration can run the job, returning `spark.jobserver.SnappyJobValid` allows the job to execute, otherwise returning `spark.jobserver.SnappyJobInvalid<reason>` prevents the job from running and provides means to convey the reason of failure.
 In this case, the call immediately returns an "HTTP/1.1 400 Bad Request" status code.
-Validate helps you prevent running jobs that eventually fail due to  missing or wrong configuration, and saves both time and resources.
+Validate helps you prevent running jobs that eventually fail due to a  missing or wrong configuration, and saves both time and resources.

 See [examples](https://github.com/SnappyDataInc/snappydata/tree/master/examples/src/main/scala/io/snappydata/examples) for Spark and Spark streaming jobs.